B Y T O M T O R T O R I C I

 5. Don’t emphasize how many years you’ve been in business.

-It’s worth mentioning somewhere, but it’s not a reason to buy from you.
-Plus if you got your start in 2007, then you’re suggesting that a competitor who started in 2002 would be a much better choice.
+Your longevity is worth mentioning somewhere, but it’s not a reason to buy from you.
+Plus if you got your start in 2007, then you’re suggesting that a competitor who started in 2003 would be a much better choice.
 Hmm.
 In an age when brand new startups are changing the world, put your emphasis on what truly separates you from the pack.

 6. Don’t include a long page of long testimonials.

 Okay, I’ve been guilty of this one too.
 All those nice words about me, gosh, I’d hate to leave any out.
 But if I were smarter, I’d pick out the best brief, punchy bits, and add them in a large font size to relevant pages.
 Where someone might actually read them.

 7. Don’t just sit down and just start writing your content.

 Oh, no no no. First, make a list of real-world benefits, from the buyer’s point-of-view.
 Include logical and emotional points of persuasion.
 Address their general turn-ons and turn-offs.
 Then start building your content around this categorized, prioritized list, crossing off each item as you go along.

 8. Don’t use video for the sake of using video.

 Video is hot, right?
 Well…it depends.
 Is a smiling CEO going to stand there and tell me how wonderful their company is?
 If so, warn me so I can hit Mute.
 Otherwise, use video to teach me something useful, which happens to connect with your company’s superior approach.